Pressure on, Pep: Guardiola extension must result in Champions League success for Man City | Goal.com

 Pressure on, Pep: Guardiola extension must result in Champions League success for Man City

-If Pep Guardiola is actually going to be the manager to finally end Manchester City’s wait to win the Champions League, then he has certainly given himself a litte extra breathing space.
+If Pep Guardiola is actually going to be the manager to finally end Manchester City’s wait to win the Champions League, then he has certainly given himself a little extra breathing space.

 By signing a two-year contract extension that keeps him at the Etihad Stadium until 2023, the Catalan now has a total of three more shots at European success.